 The story starts in 700 AD, which was about 1,320 years ago.
 Back then, the region that would become modern-day Ethiopia was part of Abyssinia, also known as the Kingdom of Aksum or the Ethiopian Empire.

 That’s where he found a monk.
 From here, the story splits into two.
-He is portrayed as either a studious monk, who wants to find something that helps him stay up later at night for reading and praying, or he disbelieves the beans and their ability.
+In the first version of the story, the monk is studious and wants to find something that helps him stay up later.
+Other versions the monk disbelieves the beans and their ability.
 In the second case, he throws the beans into the fire and they create a pleasing aroma that gets their attention.

 It seems believable that, for this period, a learned man like a monk would know how to bring out the best qualities of coffee beans.
 Back then, most educated people were religious advisors, and they often worked with plant ingredients for medical and ritualistic purposes.
 That said, it’s also possible that the monk created the first-ever roasted coffee in a freak accident, who knows?